Kaprizov scores in OT as Wild beat Ducks 4-3

 The teams finish their season series on Saturday in Minnesota.

+“I think we’ve turned through the adversity into a very resilient group,” Ducks coach Dallas Eakins said.
+“I think our minds have been calloused by all the difficult circumstances and the season that we had. … I know next season is a long way off, but how we respond down the stretch here was going to be very, very important moving into next year.
+Our effort has been very, very good down the stretch.”

 Kaprizov, perhaps the frontrunner for the league’s top rookie honor, has had a flair for the dramatic all season.
-On the first shift in overtime along with Eriksson Ek, Kaprizov got the puck in his own defensive end and started his charge to score the game-winner.

-He leads all rookies in scoring and is the franchise’s all-time rookie leader in goals, power-play goals and points.
+The 24-year-old Russian has two overtime goals and three game-winning goals this season.

+He has 11 goals in his last 13 games and started the day tied for first in the NHL in goals since April 17.

+“Every night he seems to do something different and finds a way to make an impact on the game,” Wild defenseman Ryan Suter said.
+“It just shows what kind of player he really is.
+He’s on fire and we have to keep him going.”

 SITTING STARS